tortoise/asyncodbc/README.rst

 with asyncio_.
 It relies on the awesome pyodbc_ library and preserves the same look and feel. *asyncodbc* was written using `async/await` syntax (PEP492_) and only support Python that is not end-of-life(EOL).
-Internally *asyncodbc* employs threads to avoid blocking the event loop, threads_ are not that as bad as you think!.
+Internally *asyncodbc* employs threads to avoid blocking the event loop, threads_ are not that as bad as you think!
 Other drivers like motor_ use the same approach.

 **asyncodbc** is fully compatible and tested with uvloop_.
 Take a look at the test